Areso/Sailmaster/README.md

 4) when animation is done, all players get control on their's characters and could issue new orders once again.

 Usually, when a player logged off, the player's character placed in somewhat 'stasis' and disappear from the game.
-And appears back only when the player is loggin in.
+And appears back only when the player is logging in.
 In this game, the character is always in the game, disregarding the online/offline state of the player itself.
 So, without the player attending, the player character becomes somewhat NPC-like, which could do some pre-written actions and somewhat react to external stimuli, based the scenarios to react were written by the player.